nullz1ro/nullz1ro/README.md

 # mrkustik

 ### Hi there 👋
-My name is Gena and now I'm a second year student of Applied Maths and Computer Sciences of Moscow Institute of Physics and Technology, MIPT.
+&nbsp;&nbsp;&nbsp;&nbsp;My name is Gena and now I'm a second year student of Applied Maths and Computer Sciences of Moscow Institute of Physics and Technology, MIPT.
 I love sailing, football and coding and search the team for my startup.
 I am a candidate for Master of Sports in sailing.

 ### ⚡ Skills
 * Go